-Lm² is available on all CAE FFS and is installed as a License through a “software-only” motion update by AWx.
+Lm² is compatible with fixed and rotary wing large transport category aircraft FFS and is installed as a License through a “software-only” motion update by AWx.
 Best performance is obtained with the industry norm of 60-inch hydraulic or electric motion bases.

 Effective training for pilots flying more than 1.300 aircraft,

 Civil aircraft: B737-300, B737-800, B747-400, B747-8I, B747-8F, B757, B767, B777, A320, A330, A340-600, MD-11